 Finding my new balance in life, literally.

-This really freaked me out, being this dizzy and nauseous forever.
-ARGH!!!!
+The thought of being this dizzy and nauseous forever, was really disheartening.
 Perhaps I could take up sailing for real, I was trying to think positive.
-I did discover how to get rid of headache with the right medication and to talk more with my friends.
+I did discover how to get rid of headache with the right medication and to trust talking more with my medical friends.

-A doctor friend of mine suggested Lysine as I had shingles a year ago, same place in my head, and within two weeks of taking that I could hear again.
+A doctor friend of mine suggested taking the supplement Lysine as I had shingles a year ago.
+It was the same location in my head, and within two weeks of taking that I could hear again.
 So who knows what really worked, but I am relieved.

-1. Make a List of Symptoms and Meds Tried
+1. Make a List of Symptoms and Medications Tried

 This way you can have a clear way to communicate if you are feeling too foggy to think clearly.

 2. Find the Right Doctor - Doctor Shop if You Can